bekk/react-native-workshop/README.md

 b) __Listing messages.__ Edit `MessageList` (`message-list.js`) component to show messages.
 The `MessageList` receives an array of messages as prop.
 Click here to see the format of messages: http://mobile-course.herokuapp.com/message

-c) __Show messages with images__ Some messages contain a link to a image.
+c) __Show messages with images.__ Some messages contain a link to a image.
 Your task now is to show images for messages with image.

-d) __Pull to refresh__ Add pull to refresh.
+d) __Pull to refresh.__ Add pull to refresh.
 Hint: Look at what ListView can do for you